Serving Springfield | Arlington | Alexandria | Fairfax

 Hot spots for West Nile and Chikungunya

 The West Nile virus and Chikungunya are so widespread that it can be hard to say that one area is a hot spot, but if you look at mosquito breeding populations and surges in infections, areas in the southern part of the world are most commonly affected.
 With the high concentration of water, marshlands, humidity, and lots of people, these are ideal areas for mosquitoes to breed.
-Just because these disease-carrying mosquitoes may not be as common in the Washington, DC area doesn’t mean they aren’t dangerous anywhere mosquitoes are found.
+Just because these disease-carrying mosquitoes may not be as common in the Northern Virginia area doesn’t mean they aren’t dangerous anywhere mosquitoes are found.

 Taking precautions when traveling